zowe/docs-site/docs/extend/install-configure-zos-extensions.md

 _Note: this feature is added with Zowe v1.21.0 release._

 From Zowe v1.21.0, Zowe ships a `bin/zowe-upgrade-component.sh` tool to help you upgrade any Zowe server component (extension) to the latest version available into the Zowe Artifactory.
 By default, Zowe core components are not updated with this tool, but the user can enable the upgrade functionality by setting the optional boolean value `ZOWE_COMPONENTS_UPGRADE` to `true` as part of the installation configuration.
+The Zowe components will get updated and then installed and configured using the `zowe-install-component.sh` and `zowe-configure-component.sh` scripts.
 In order to be compatible with the tool, we recommend components follow [Zowe server component package format standard](packaging-zos-extensions.md#zowe-server-component-package-format).

 The tool can be executed from z/OS USS, and it takes these command line parameters: